Contents Of Newsletter 39

 This revision has a major impact on the world position, calling for a reduction of the estimate of total production to 2075 (Ultimate) to be reduced from 1900 to 1800 Gb.
 This is a substantial downward revision that calls for much more detailed consideration.
 The resulting model shown on Page 2 shows the onset of a fairly volatile epoch, which seems more plausible than the flat scenario of the previous model.
 Much more work and thought is called for, and progress will be reported in successive newsletters

 The Wall Street Journal of January 26th confirmed the fall in discovery by the ten largest companies over recent years, based on a study by Wood Mackenzie illustrated by the attached figure.
-It is confusingly quoted in oil equivalent, but nevertheless gives the picture.
+It is confusingly quoted in oil equivalent but nevertheless gives the picture.
 The spikes of 1999 and 2000 relate mainly to two large exceptional finds or confirmations (Kashagan in Kazakhstan and Azedegan in Iran).
 Otherwise, discovery seems to be running at below 6 Gboe a year, with less for oil alone.
-The World finds less than one barrel for every four it consumes, having been in deficit since 1981.It should surprise only the flatest of the flat-earth economists that the peak and decline of corresponding production is now here or imminent.
+The World finds less than one barrel for every four it consumes, has been in deficit since 1981.It should surprise only the flattest of the flat-earth economists that the peak and decline of the corresponding production are now here or imminent.
 Perceptive analysts may reasonably conclude that this spells a deep and possibly permanent economic recession, given the World’s dependence on cheap oil-based energy.
 The scale of this transition from growth to decline is monumental as the financial system depends on growth for survival, and everyone’s mindset is conditioned to the objective of earning, spending and consuming more.
 A recent survey revealed that the average child in oil-rich Norway possesses 500 toys.
-Others may speculate that it in turn means grave geopolitical tensions and resource wars by those determined to control what is left.
+Others may speculate that it, in turn, means grave geopolitical tensions and resource wars by those determined to control what is left.

 332. The truth breaks in the United States